 Levonline does not display prices on its website, which is quite unusual for a shared website hosting provider, so you have to contact them via email or live chat to get a price.
 That’s exactly what I did, to discover that their prices compare quite well with local companies (if not with international competitors) when you consider the inclusions and support for advanced features.

-I love live chat, but my connection requests to Levonline have not always been accepted straightaway, though they have always been followed up with a quick friendly email response.
-You can also contact the company by email, telephone, and ticket, but I have slight concerns that their business hours of 8 am to 6 pm on weekdays could be limiting in the event of a technical issue.
+I love live chat, but Levonline hasn’t always accepted my connection requests right away.
+However, they’ve always followed up with a quick and friendly email response.
+You can also reach out to the company via email, telephone, and tickets.
+My only concern is that their business hours from 8 am to 6 pm on weekdays might be limiting if you encounter a technical issue.